 This is a year-long final year module which considers a series of avant-garde movements in France, from the late 19th century through to the middle of the 20th century.
 Students look at each of these movements through a range of texts (including manifestos, theoretical tracts, art criticism, poetry, plays and novels), as well as through film and the visual arts.
 Topics covered include Symbolism, Cubism, Futurism, Dada and Surrealism.
 In the final part of the module we consider how post-war avant-gardes responded to WWII and the Holocaust.

-I am just beginning a new research project on machine aesthetics in French modernism, focusing on representations of the female cyborg in literature, film and the visual arts.
+I am currently engaged in research on two different topics.
+The first of these examines machine aesthetics in French modernist and avant-garde works, focusing on representations of the female cyborg in literature, film and the visual arts.

 I would be glad to hear from prospective research students interested in text-image relationships, French avant-gardes and modernism, poetry in the period 1850-1930, or any form of art writing in French.